Visit in February 2024

 images/nsutaman_bh4.jpg

-Head teacher Victoria Usher told me they need help with their boreholes.
-I visited the boreholes with John Mark (French teacher) and Rexford Emmanuel (SHS3).
+Head teacher VU told me they need help with their boreholes.
+I visited the boreholes with JM (French teacher) and RE (SHS3).
 I learned that the lower boreholes feed the tank near the school, but only one of the three is working, and only intermittently.
-Rexford understands the system well, was very good at demonstrating the problem to me.
+R understands the system well, was very good at demonstrating the problem to me.
 I learned that, to try to improve the situation, the school has moved the pump formerly at the near-school borehole to the one near the entrance.
-I’ve asked Victoria to write us a letter, detailing and motivating their requirement from us, after consulting her staff members and appropriate experts.
+I’ve asked V to write us a letter, detailing and motivating their requirement from us, after consulting her staff members and appropriate experts.
 She should include pricing information in the letter.

 Bunuso